 If you are a new student pursuing only the certificate program, use the standard admission application for graduate study to apply for the certificate program.
 In the area of study, please indicate the name of the certificate for which you are applying.
 Then, contact the graduate coordinator to schedule an admission meeting.

 If you have been already admitted to the Master of Science in Technology degree program, use a Change of Status Form to add the certificate program to your graduate studies.
-The form is available from The Graduate School, and should be forwarded to the The Graduate School.
+Submit the form to the School of Technology and the Graduate School.

 These areas have been identified by employers as the most demanded skills in the new Internet economy.